 (d) the use, in manner prescribed by this Act, of a condition for leave prescribed by this Act; or

-(e) a condition prescribed by Part 5;
+(e) a condition prescribed by Part 5; or

+(f) the requirement as to confidentiality prescribed by section 39E(1);

 public holiday, in respect of an area in the State, means a day mentioned in Schedule 1 that is a public holiday in that area.

 (2) In this Act a reference to a period worked does not include a reference to a period outside the hours the employee was required ordinarily to work during which the employee was on call.